 The Adidas New York was first released in 1983 as part of the Marathon series.
 The New York was seen rarely on the streets during the 80s.
-It did not reach the popularity of the other Adidas running shoes like the LA Trainer and the Oregon.
+It did not reach the popularity of the other Adidas running sneakers like the LA Trainer and Oregon.

 Adidas did not have a hard time coming up with a good reason why they named this pair New York.
-Aside from the fact that it is where the major cultural centers in the US are found and is named as the financial center of the world, it is also in New York where one of the famous marathons is held.
+Aside from the fact that it is where the major cultural centers in the US are found and is named as the financial center of the world, it is also in New York where one of the world’s famous marathons, the annual New York City Marathon is held.

-This silhouette has finally stepped out of the Adidas’ impressive archive after a long period of time.
-The re-release variation was launched in 2015.
+The New York silhouette has finally stepped out of the Adidas Originals’ impressive archive after a long period.
+The Adidas Originals re-release variation was launched in 2015.
 It showcases a lightweight mesh and suede upper for comfort and support.
-The New York model has a fish scale detailing in the midsole which makes it very notable to many buyers.
+The Adidas New York sneaker model has a fish scale detail called a Dellinger Web in the midsole which makes it very notable to many buyers.